National Therapeutic Leader and Team Leader Christchurch

 Witnessing the transformation in my clients is a beautiful and often humbling experience.

 My clients are mainly gay and bisexual men, and I also see a small number of heterosexual clients living with HIV.
-Many of my clients have been marginalised or have lost a sense of self-worth and connection to their community.
-My work includes supporting clients through a journey of self-understanding so they have the courage to be themselves in the world.
+Many of my clients have been marginalised or have lost a sense of self-worth and connection with themselves and others.
+My work includes supporting clients to understand why they feel the way they do, validating what they know is right for them and hence choosing a more self-directed and authentic way of living in the world.

 There are many things I love about my job; the complexity of HIV, the diversity of clients, being a part of social change (challenging stigma and discrimination, education and HIV prevention), HIV testing, keeping informed via the NZAF’s amazing research department and, in particular, being part of a caring, professional and dedicated team.